-Information Security
+Information Security and Disaster Recovery

 The efficient operation of the Corporation's business is dependent on computer hardware and software systems.
 Information systems are vulnerable to security breaches by computer hackers and cyberterrorists.
+In addition, an unforeseen natural or manmade disaster could result in key information technology systems being compromised, damaged or destroyed.

 CES has implemented security measures to maintain confidential and proprietary information stored on the Corporation's information systems.
-However, there is a risk that these measures may not adequately prevent security breaches which could result in business disruption, decreased performance, or increased costs, and could have a material adverse effect on the Corporation's business, financial condition, results of operations and cash flows.
+However, these measures and technology may not be adequate due to the increasing volume and sophistication of these cyber attacks.
+The Corporation has also implemented backup and redundancy measures with respect to certain information technology systems.
+However, there is a risk that these measures may not adequately prevent data loss as a result of a security breach or disaster.
+This could result in business disruption, decreased performance, or increased costs, and could have a material adverse effect on the Corporation's business, financial condition, results of operations and cash flows.